lemoncodes237/chefs-dream/DOCUMENTATION.md

 - `cook/reset.mcfunction`: This function is triggered every time cooking is done to reset the scoreboard objectives.

 ## Custom Data
 The foods, drinks, and uneatable ingredients in this datapack are retextured cookies, potions, and magenta dyes, respectively.
-The custom texture is applied through the `custom_model_data` component; see the texture pack for the codes for each food.
+The custom texture is applied through the `item_model` component; see the texture pack for the codes for each food.

  For ingredients, a `Tags` must be added in the `custom_data` component that states the name of the ingredient so the datapack can easily discern between ingredients.
 For example, a lemon must have a `Tags:["lemon"]` inside its `custom_data`.
 For ingredients that are in default Minecraft, this is unnecessary.